HugoGresse/open-feedback/README.md

 ## TODO list

--   better design
+-   admin
--   free text input on vote (new aggregation, new component, new display to think of), WIP
+-   schedule & speaker list from json rather than hoverboard db
+-   display user vote when submitting a comment

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).